-Students must submit a Medical Withdrawal Form which may be obtained by their Student Advisor.
+Students must submit a Medical Withdrawal Form which may be obtained from their Academic Advisor.

 To be eligible for a medical withdrawal, students must meet one or more of the following criteria and provide appropriate documentation, as specified below:

 1. The student cannot complete the course(s) because an immediate family member has died.